HOT OFF THE PRESS - OUR CONFERENCE BROCHURE!!

 Adolescence is a pivotal developmental period of risk, especially in the area of sexual violence (SV).
 Longitudinal study from the US points to the roles of prior exposure to parental partner violence and current exposure to violent pornography to be predictive of the emergence of a range of sexual violence perpetration (sexual harassment, sexual assault, coercive sex).
 Gender differences include current aggression (girls) and psychological dating abuse victimization (boys) in predicting odds of first sexual assault (Ybarra & Thompson, 2018).
 LGBT youth are three times more likely to be diagnosed with PTSD than their non-LGBT counterparts, and have higher rates of SV experiences.
 Current toxic stress frameworks – adverse childhood experiences, trauma-informed care – have pointed to the resilience potential of addressing trauma impacts directly.
 This workshop will discuss issues of trauma and resilience in the context of gender and diversity.
 Key findings from an Ontario-based child welfare study – the Maltreatment and Adolescent Pathways (MAP) Study – will be integrated with evidence-based practical strategies for galvanizing youth resilience.
 Based on MAP Study findings, as well as findings from a Canadian team investigating gender and sexual violence victimization (CIHRTeamSV; www.incar. ca), this workshop will address the “What about the boys?” question in how to support early entry into health and wellness behaviours, particularly in terms of recognizing the under-identified and significant contribution of SV in males to their aggressive and self-destructive behaviours.

-Elaine Toombs and Kristy Kowatch, Lakehead University, with support from Dr. Aislin Mushquash, Assistant Professor, Department of Psychology, Lakehead University and Dr. Christopher Mushquash, Associate Professor, Lakehead University & Northern School of Medicine.
+Elaine Toombs and Kristy Kowatch, Lakehead University, with support from Dr. Aislin Mushquash, Assistant Professor, Department of Psychology, Lakehead University and Dr. Christopher Mushquash, Associate Professor, Lakehead University & Northern School of Medicine, and Justice Gerri Wong, Ontario Court of Justice

 Fostering resilience can build strength and support pathways to perseverance with Indigenous youth, such as supporting mechanisms that reduce the likelihood of youth experiences with the criminal justice system.
 Indigenous models within applied resilience-based research can differ from non-indigenous models of care.
 This workshop will explore existing Indigenous models of resilience and relate such models to present day youth mental health outcomes.
 Strategies to increase resilience with Indigenous youth will be explored.
-Unique factors pertaining to Indigenous youth have been related to community-based resilience including autonomy and access, as well as support and connected-ness.
+Unique factors pertaining to Indigenous youth have been related to community-based resilience including autonomy and access, as well as support and connectedness.
 Incorporating Indigenous models of resilience-based research within the criminal justice system should include relational approaches of measurement and collaborative methods that engage Indigenous youth and their communities.
-Current examples of preliminary strategies to foster resilience within Indigenous communities will be explored and future directions of research to promote Indigenous youth outcomes identified within Indigenous communities will be provided.
+Current examples of preliminary strategies to foster resilience within Indigenous youth outcomes identified within communities will be explored and future directions of research to promote Indigenous youth outcomes identified within Indigenous communities will be provided.
+The session will conclude with a discussion about how a cultural gulf between a non-indigenous lawyer and this client group can comprise the quality of legal service provided, and explore the practical steps that we can – and must – take in our own communities and workplaces to enhance the diversity of our local bar.

 2:40 p.m. to 4:00 p.m.